Flying Eagle on the Wunda Chair

 Flying Eagle on the Pilates Wunda Chair is an incredible place to challenge your length in your Swan and teach you how to work with your springs.
 Flying Eagle is more supportive than Swan on the top of the Chair but still has its own tricks up its wings.
-You'll be tempted to press the pedal all the way down.
+You’ll be tempted to press the pedal all the way down.
 However, that is not the goal.
 The goal is to work with the spring.
-Although the springs are tempting to press into more than you need if you find the happy space between pressing to hard and not enough you will feel like you're flying like and eagle.
+Although the springs are tempting to press into more than you need if you find the happy space between pressing to hard and not enough you will feel like you’re flying like an eagle.

 Reach your arms from your back, legs long together and tailbone down.